All Episodes

 Yeah, can we blame it on him?

-How many of you think we would have so many troops stationed in that area, the Middle East, if we didn't need the oil?
+How many, this is Joe Biden, how many of you think we would have so many troops stationed in that area, the Middle East, if we didn't need the oil?

-So now all of a sudden, after seven years of Democrats being led by people like Biden saying our war was unjust because it was for oil, here is Joe Biden claiming we're there for oil, and we've always been there for oil, and our troops are there for oil.
+So now all of a sudden, after seven years of Democrats being led by people like Biden saying our war was unjust because it was for oil, here is Joe Biden claiming we're there for oil and we've always been there for oil and our troops are there for oil.

-Now he was they were they we didn't fight the war for oil.
+Now, we didn't fight the war for oil.

-Do not uh misunderstand here, Jill.
+Do not misunderstand here, Jill.

 We didn't fight the war for oil.